Murder of Cheng Geok Ha: Aftermath

-In January 1978, the murder of Cheng Geok Ha was reported as one of the top ten most shocking news ever covered by the media in the year 1977 itself.
-The case of Cheng's murder was also listed in 1987 as one of the horrific murder cases involving the disposal of the bodies using gunny sacks.
+In January 1978, the murder of Cheng Geok Ha was reported as one of the top ten most shocking events covered by the media in the year 1977.
+The case of Cheng's murder was also listed in 1987 as one of the most horrific murder cases involving the disposal of bodies using gunny sacks.

 In 1980, there were 27 police officers commended and awarded for their spectacular performance in cracking major cases (including a major armed robbery case).
 One of them, Sergeant Wee Chiang Chwee, who was one of the officers in charge of the investigation of Cheng's murder, was commended and credited for his dedication to investigate and solve the case, which allowed Quek to be prosecuted and hanged for his crime.

-Ever since the trial and execution of Quek Kee Siong, Cheng's family members, especially her parents, continued to struggle with their heartbreak over the loss of Cheng.
+Since the trial and execution of Quek Kee Siong, Cheng's family members, especially her parents, continued to struggle with their heartbreak over the loss of Cheng.
 According to Cheng's fourth sister Cheng Siok Ngee (钟淑圆 Zhōng Shūyuán; born in 1956), the death of her youngest sister took an emotional toll on her mother Sin Boon Tay's health, and around 15 years after Cheng's death, Cheng's mother died.
 It was also revealed that after Cheng's death, Cheng's parents bore another child, who became their 13th and final child overall.

 In 2005, Singaporean documentary series Missing, which mainly covered Singapore's most bizarre missing person cases over the past decades, re-enacted the case of Cheng's disappearance and murder.
-The show's producers also interviewed Cheng's fourth-eldest sister Cheng Siok Ngee, who agreed to talk about her sister's case.
-Aside from her sadness over her sister's death, Cheng Siok Ngee stated that during the first few years, she at first hated Quek and could not forgive him for having cruelly murdered her sister.
-Cheng's sister added that over the recent years before the interview, she devoted herself to Buddhism and eventually came to forgive Quek and not hate him anymore, since he was no longer alive.
+The show's producers also interviewed Cheng's fourth-eldest sister Cheng Siok Ngee.
+Aside from her sadness over her sister's death, Cheng Siok Ngee stated that during the first few years, she at first hated Quek and could not forgive him for having murdered her sister.
+Cheng's sister added that over the recent years, she devoted herself to Buddhism and eventually came to forgive Quek and not hate him anymore, since he was no longer alive.
 Part of her reason to forgive Quek was due to her sympathy towards Quek's three children, who endured a lot of hardships due to their late father's crime.